-In addition to the appendices mentioned above, teams may upload no more than four weblinks, which may include online articles, videos and/or other relevant online data.
+In addition to the appendices mentioned above, teams may upload up to four weblinks, which may include online articles, videos and/or other relevant online data.

-You are encouraged to submit a brief video pitch about your innovation.
-A link to the video may be added as an appendix item.
-These product demonstration and/or video pitches will help judges differentiate between the team's idea and those presented in other submissions.
-We recommend keeping the video to 60 seconds or less.
-State the problem, the innovation, why it is better than what currently exists, and the impact of the team's solution.
-Please submit this as a link on YouTube or a similar web-accessible site.
+Video links (via YouTube or a similar web-accessible site) should be uploaded into the proposal.
 NCIIA reserves the right to use submitted videos for public promotional purposes (on its website, in promotions for future BMEidea competitions).
 Videos should not contain proprietary information about the innovation.
 It is the team's responsibility to ensure the video is appropriate for public use.

 - Submitted applications are reviewed by external panels of reviewers made up of individuals from academia, industry, nonprofits & NGOs, and venture capital with experience in the technology areas and in the commercialization of early stage innovations.